joedborg/whereami/README.md

 # whereami
-Go / GoLang library and command line tool for finding out where you are
+There's whoami, now there's a Go / GoLang library and command line tool for finding out where you are.
+Unfortunetly, the API I've used doesn't support HTTPS, so be aware of this.